Riizade/Homebrew-Garbage/abilities.md

 **Difficulty**: None\
 **Cost**: 1 ability point

-You may choose up to 6 creatures or objectsin far range (including yourself).
+You may choose up to 6 creatures or objects in far range (including yourself).
 For the next 5 minutes, all of the targets fall slowly enough to land gently, no matter the height.